lmu-cmsi3520-fall2022/assignments/file-db.md

 Of course, for technologies like these, you’re likely to find a lot of additional supplements on the web.

-## For Submission: File Database Mini-Stack
+## For Submission: File Database Proto-Stack
 For this assignment, give yourselves and your groups a taste of what it would be like to work with data at a file level by taking a stab at performing the database operations described below.

 ### Warm Up to the Challenge: _netflix-practice.md_
-Walk through the [Netflix Prize file database mini-stack case study](./netflix-prize-file-example)—ideally together as a group, so you can help each other through each example—and do a little prep by doing some freeform exploration of that data using the techniques shown therein.
+Walk through the [Netflix Prize file database proto-stack case study](./netflix-prize-file-example)—ideally together as a group, so you can help each other through each example—and do a little prep by doing some freeform exploration of that data using the techniques shown therein.
 Ideally, everyone in the group can download and preprocess the data firsthand; if this is not feasible for some, designate one or more group members to serve as “hosts” for your work, and collaborate around a screenshare with them.

 In a Markdown file on your repository called _netflix-practice.md_, do the following:
 1. Write up two (2) movie queries—things like movies with certain titles or title patterns, movies released on one or more given years, etc. Provide those queries and show their results (or a subset of them, if there are too many to list).